MHSAPCS/Zet/README.md

 # Zet
-This is the repo for Zet files
+This is the repo for the Zet starter files you'll be using.
+Pay attention to which group you are in.